-Table 46: National TS_IDs in use
+Table 46: National TS\IDs in use

-D.4 Service_id
+D.4 Service\id

-Because of the uniqueness of TS_ID assigned to every multiplex, the allocation of Service_IDs (65535 possible values) can be left to each multiplex operator.
-Receivers shall distinguish services with the same service_id (and ON_ID) but different TS_ID.
+Because of the uniqueness of TS\ID assigned to every multiplex, the allocation of Service\IDs (65535 possible values) can be left to each multiplex operator.
+Receivers shall distinguish services with the same service\id (and ON\ID) but different TS\ID.

-D.5 Network id
+D.5 Network\id

-The DVB network_id is defined by ETSI TR 101 162 [19] which allocates the identifiers on a geographical basis to ensure that no conflict in adjacent network identities occurs in different geographic regions.
+The DVB network\id is defined by ETSI TR 101 162 [19] which allocates the identifiers on a geographical basis to ensure that no conflict in adjacent network identities occurs in different geographic regions.
 The allocation is typically referred to as the DVB color map as shown in the following figure.

-Figure 4: Colour map for allocating network_ids in terrestrial networks
+Figure 3: Colour map for allocating network\ids in terrestrial networks

-The allocation of the network_id for countries in the European region comprising Italy is shown in the following table:
+The allocation of the network\id for countries in the European region comprising Italy is shown in the following table:

-Country network_id Austrian Digital Terrestrial Television 0x3301 ÷ 0x3400 French Digital Terrestrial Television 0x3301 ÷ 0x3400 20 Italian Digital Terrestrial Television 0x3001 ÷ 0x3100 Slovenia Digital Terrestrial Television 0x3201 ÷ 0x3300 Spanish Digital Terrestrial Television 0x3101 ÷ 0x3200 Swiss Digital Terrestrial Television 0x3201 ÷ 0x3300
+Country network_id Austrian Digital Terrestrial Television 0x3301 ÷ 0x3400 French Digital Terrestrial Television 0x3301 ÷ 0x3400 Italian Digital Terrestrial Television 0x3001 ÷ 0x3100 Slovenia Digital Terrestrial Television 0x3201 ÷ 0x3300 Spanish Digital Terrestrial Television 0x3101 ÷ 0x3200 Swiss Digital Terrestrial Television 0x3201 ÷ 0x3300

-Table 47: Network ids of interest
+Table 47: Network\ids of interest

-Network_ids shall not be used to uniquely identify a service.
+Network\ids shall not be used to uniquely identify a service.

-Network_ids shall instead be used to identify the country which a network belongs to for the purpose of LCN conflicts (see §7.4.2.4).
-In particular, if Italy has been selected as "Country" at first installation time, all networks whose network_id fits in the 0x3001÷0x3100 range shall be considered as belonging to Italy.
+Network\ids shall instead be used to identify the country which a network belongs to for the purpose of LCN conflicts (see §7.4.2.4).
+In particular, if Italy has been selected as "Country" at first installation time, all networks whose network\id fits in the 0x3001÷0x3100 range shall be considered as belonging to Italy.

-20 France will likely go on using as single network_id for the whole country the same value assigned by DVB to French DTT as original_network_id (0x20FA)
+&lt;sup>21 France will likely go on using as single network\id for the whole country the same value assigned by DVB to French DTT as original\network\id (0x20FA)